Signed permutohedra, delta-matroids, and beyond: Introduction

 \subsection{Acknowledgments}

 We thank Steven Noble for pointing out Example~\ref{eg:nonenvelopable}.
+We thank the referee for their helpful comments.
 The first author is partially supported by the US National Science Foundation (DMS-2001854).
 The third author is supported by an NDSEG fellowship.